mattsalinero/mechanalysis/mech_spec.md

   - data for the group buy hype was stored as a string and parsed and aggregated separately during analysis

 ### Group Buy - Interest Check Topic Matching
 The analysis at this stage included matching group buy topics to corresponding interest check topics.
-FGb-ic matches can help determine what percentage of interest checks result in a group buy or how strongly an interest check's popularity is correlated with the existence (or popularity) of a corresponding group buy.
+Gb-ic matches can help determine what percentage of interest checks result in a group buy or how strongly an interest check's popularity is correlated with the existence (or popularity) of a corresponding group buy.

 #### Assumptions
 - keysets have a consistent (and unique) name across group buy and interest check topics